 Welcome to Life Learning

-I hope that you’ll look around our website, check out what this innovative, thirteen-year-old publication is all about, then read some of the hundreds of articles on this site.
+I hope that you’ll look around our website, check out what this innovative publication, founded in 2002, is all about, then read some of the hundreds of articles on this site.
 Our readers tell us that we produce unusually high quality, unique editorial about life learning / unschooling - ie. learning without attending school.

-Our readers live around the world and come from many backgrounds and worldviews, but we don't discuss politics or religion.
+Our readers live around the world and come from many backgrounds and worldviews.
 What you will find here is lots of respect – just like our kids deserve – as well as wisdom, encouragement, insight, inspiration, and enthusiasm about living and learning without school.
 Most of our articles are written by parents just like you, and young people who have walked the talk themselves.
-And we encourage you to contribute as well.
 So I hope this will be a positive, comfortable, and friendly place for you to share your experiences of living and learning with trust and respect, and to give and receive support about life learning / unschooling and its effect on all aspects of life.